-Guy St-Hilaire (Historian)
+Guy St-Hilaire (Historian and Genealogy)

 Born July 12, 1939 in Lévis, from a Lapointe originally from the Bergeronnes (North-Shore), Guy St-Hilaire is the oldest in a family of four children living in St-Romuald, but doesn't have a descendant.
 Having obtained several university diplomas in the Arts, Theology and Law, he has also experienced working outside the country (Italy, Vietnam, Uruguay and Syria) for more than 12 years.
 From 1977 to his retirement in 2003, he was a judge of the Federal Administrative Tribunal in Montreal, then moves to Gatineau where he now resides.

 Even very young, he was always interested in his family history.
 He first started as a hobby in 1953 doing historical and genealogical research resulting in the publishing of several articles.
 In March 1986, he publishes the history of his mother's family called "Les Lapointe des Bergeronnes", where he questions, with the help of new information being made available not considered by his predecessors, certain facts concerning the pioneering ancestor called Nicolas Audet dit Lapointe.
 Since then, he follows with a critical eye everything new that is published on the biography of this ancestor.
 In January 1992, he was recognized Maître généalogiste agréé.
 Solicited by the founding President, he is since June 2003, one of the administrators of the Association of the Descendants of Nicolas Audet dit Lapointe inc. (ADNAL).